pingoin-tech/fireplace/README.md

 ## About The Project

-The home_center is an fully in rust implemented Home automation service
+The fireplace is an fully in rust implemented Home automation service

 <!-- GETTING STARTED -->